holoviz/holoviz/doc/Roadmap.rst

    solid and usable, and updating HoloViews to use that could bring big performance improvements for midsize plots.

-3. **Improved imaging, simulation, machine learning, and Earth science workflows**: Support for working with image and other multidimensional data for visualization and machine-learning applications, including on HPC systems.
+3. **New and improved workflow examples in biomedical and Earth science, especially utilizing machine learning**: Demonstrations for handling and visualization of various large, multidimensional datasets from data-intensive research domains, including on HPC systems.

 4. **Simpler deployment of large-scale visualizations**: Automatic generation of slippy-map tiles for exploration of large datasets